gespinoza/datarodsexplorer/docs/DREUserGuide.md

 - Note the dates after Nov 17 in Figure 4 are grayed out; these are fenced off so the user cannot try to pick them for data (this was screen-captured on Nov 22).
 - Similarly, the user can&#39;t pick a date earlier than the model&#39;s begin date as reported in [dates\_and\_spatial\_range.txt](https://apps.hydroshare.org/static/data_rods_explorer/data/dates_and_spatial_range.txt).
-- ==**Tip**==: You can edit the date directly, but the date bounds will not be enforced, so you can potentially enter a date outside the supported range.
+- **Tip**: You can edit the date directly, but the date bounds will not be enforced, so you can potentially enter a date outside the supported range.
 See [Quickly navigating the date picker](#nav-date-picker) below for more tips.